US STOCKS-Chipmakers, airlines lift Nasdaq; trade worries stall S&P, Dow

 But the earnings growth estimates for last quarter have dropped to 14.2 percent from 20.1 percent at the start of October, while 2019 profit growth estimates have come down to 5.8 percent from 10.2 percent in the same period.

-Advancing issues outnumbered decliners by a 2.07-to-1 ratio on the NYSE and by a 1.53-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.93-to-1 ratio on the NYSE and by a 1.46-to-1 ratio on the Nasdaq.